verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

 #### Component Definition

 The component definition has the component CRD fields followed by the Workload CR fields.
-You can put any Workload CR, such as Service or ContainerizedWorkload in the component.
+You can put any Workload CR, such as Service or ContainerizedWorkload, in the component.
 If you registered a CRD with a WorkloadDefinition, then you can use the YAML file for that resource.
 See the `bobs-books-comp.yaml` file for all of the component definitions.

   ```
   apiVersion: core.oam.dev/v1alpha2